Students for the Exploration and Development of Space: Structure and governance

 UKSEDS operates under the guidance of an Executive Committee, elected annually at the organisation's Annual General Meeting (AGM) during its flagship conference, the National Student Space Conference (NSSC).
 The committee is responsible for overseeing day-to-day operations, planning events, and ensuring alignment with the organisation's goals.

 In addition to the executive committee, UKSEDS is supported by a Board of External Trustees, who are appointed for three-year terms.
 The trustees provide strategic oversight and ensure the organisation remains sustainable and impactful.

-The 2024/25 Executive Committee was elected during the 36th NSSC in March 2024 and includes the following members:
+The 2026/27 Executive Committee was elected and includes the following members: